ghostpush/ghostpush/README.md

 💻 *Ideas bloom here before they see the light.*

-Welcome to my private development vault — a space where raw, original app concepts are nurtured before they’re ready for the world.
+Welcome to my private development vault; a space where raw, original app concepts are nurtured before they’re ready for the world.
 This GitHub is invite-only to protect early-stage projects and ensure their integrity as I build my career in tech.
 Thank you for understanding.

 ---

 ## 🚧 Why is this private?

 Out of respect for the time, creativity, and passion I invest in building innovative software, this repository is kept private.
 It’s a protective step to ensure the originality of my ideas and the long-term success of future releases.
-If you’re an employer, collaborator, or curious developer, I welcome transparency — just reach out!
+If you’re an employer, collaborator, or curious developer, I welcome transparency.. just reach out!

 ---